Top EPA Aide and Lawyer Both Resign Amid Scott Pruitt Probe

 Millan Hupp, an aide for embattled Environmental Protection Agency administrator Scott Pruitt has resigned, the Atlantic reported on Wednesday.
-The move comes shortly after her Congressional testimony about Pruitt’s spending habits – in which she alleged he asked her to help acquire a used mattress from the Trump International Hotel – was made public.
+The move comes shortly after her congressional testimony about Pruitt’s spending habits — in which she alleged he asked her to help acquire a used mattress from the Trump International Hotel — was made public.
 Shortly after news broke about Hupp’s resignation, the Washington Post reported that Pruitt’s senior counsel Sarah Greenwalt has also resigned.

 Hupp, 26, had worked as the director of scheduling and advance under Pruitt at the EPA, while Greenwalt, 30, served as Pruitt’s general counsel in Oklahoma before becoming his senior counsel at the EPA.
 Both Hupp and Greenwalt received “hefty salary bumps” in March — with Pruitt reportedly bypassing the White House to give them the raises.